mvolkmann/blog/src/swift/SwiftUI.md

 Note how a nested struct is used to group related constants.
 An example reference to one of these is `Constants.Colors.primary`.

-### Executing Code When View Appears/Disappears

-There are three ways to specify code to run when a view is created or first appears.

-1. Place code in the view initializer (`init`).
-1. For synchronous code, apply the `onAppear` view modifier to the outermost view returned by the `body` function, passing it a closure.
-1. For asynchronous code, apply the `task` view modifier to the outermost view returned by the `body` function, passing it a closure.

-The `task` view modifier takes a closure that is run in an asynchronous content and the code inside it can use the `await` keyword.
-This is place to make API calls that fetch data the UI needs.
-If the user navigates away from the view before the code is run, certain asynchronous tasks are automatically cancelled.

-To rerun the code in a `task` closure every time the value of an observable property such as a `@State` variable changes, include the `id` argument.

-By default the task is run at the highest priority.
-To give it a lower priority, include the `priority` argument.

-The `onAppear` view modifier also takes a closure, but its code can only use the `await` keyword if it is wrapped in a `Task`.

-To run code when a view disappears, apply the `onDisappear` view modifier, passing it a closure.

-To run code the app launches, add an `init` method to the main struct that inherits from `App` and place the code there.
-This is an ideal place to set default `UsersDefaults` data if it has not yet been set.

 ### Extracting Views

 When the `body` of a view is longer than what can be displayed on the screen